robcarver17/pysystemtrade/docs/production.md

 The following should be used as logging attributes (failure to do so will break reporting code):

 - type: the argument passed when the logger is setup.
 Should be the name of the top level calling function.
+Production types include price collection, execution and so on.
-- stage: Used by stages in System objects
+- stage: Used by stages in System objects, such as 'rawdata'
 - component: other parts of the top level function that have their own loggers
-- currency_code: Currency code (used for fx)
+- currency_code: Currency code (used for fx), format 'GBPUSD'
 - instrument_code: Self explanatory
-- contract_date: Self explanatory
+- contract_date: Self explanatory, format 'yyyymm'

-FIX ME TO DO: CRITICAL LOGS SHOULD EMAIL THE USER
+- order_id: Self explanatory, used for live trading

 ### Getting log data back